-USA - -(Ammoland.com)- The AR-15’s modular design makes it easy to change out parts, and customize the rifle to whatever configuration you want.
+USA – -(Ammoland.com)- The AR-15 modular design makes it easy to change out parts, and customize the rifle to whatever configuration you want.

 You can set up the gun for plinking, competition, long-range precision, tactical applications – variations are pretty much limited only by your own imagination.

-One of the most-changed parts on an AR-15 is the handguard.
+One of the most-changed parts on the rifle is the AR-15 handguards.
 Once you know what length gas system your AR has – carbine, mid-length or rifle – you can choose the corresponding handguard and start making your rifle easier to use, able to accept useful accessories, not to mention look better immediately.

 I’ve chosen handguards that might be geared to one purpose, but have enough features to make them useful for other purposes, too.
 For example, while there are plenty of slick-sided free-float tubes out there, I chose only free-float handguards that also have some sort of mounting rail or way of attaching accessories.
 Other handguards that are more specialized might fit your particular purpose better.

 The good news is that there are way more than just five handguards to choose from!